 Responding well to Domestic Abuse*

-This policy statement was adopted by St Mary & St Michael, Trumpington, at a Parochial Church Council meeting held on 6 November 2018 and will be reviewed each year.
+This policy statement was re-adopted by St Mary & St Michael, Trumpington, at a Parochial Church Council meeting held on 19 November 2019 and will be reviewed each year.

 All forms of domestic abuse are wrong and must stop.
 We are committed to promoting and supporting environments which: